-I discovered Frank McKinley’s website when I was looking for justification/ arguments for Why Every Writer Needs an Editor (great article by guest blogger Emily Clark). ;) He also has a Thriving Writers show on YouTube that looks very informative, although I haven’t investigated those yet.
-(I find YouTube to be a rabbit hole that once I fall in, I end up with hours of my life sucked away unless I am VERY VERY careful – like setting a timer!)
-And his Blog has heaps of interesting and motivating topics for writers of all kinds, including strategies for getting published.
-I highly recommend you explore the smorgasbord of offerings in this website.
+I discovered Frank McKinley’s website while looking for articles on Why Every Writer Needs an Editor (by guest blogger Emily Clark).
+He also has a Thriving Writers show on YouTube that looks very informative, although I haven’t investigated those yet.
+And his Blog has heaps of interesting and motivating topics for writers.
+I highly recommend you explore his smorgasbord of offerings.

-I am not a writer but I love learning about the craft so that I can better assist my authors.
 The Write Practice seems like a good resource for writers.
 One blog post I especially appreciated was about Point of View.
-This website has helpful information to will point you in the right direction as you 'practice' in order to 'progress' toward being a better writer.
+This website has helpful information that can point you in the right direction as you 'practice' in order to 'progress' toward being a better writer.
 They also have a community of support.

 The Writer’s Handbook (crazy creative, huh?) published by The University of Wisconsin-Madison (not my alma mater, I just stumbled upon this one and was extremely impressed) has a Writing Center that has put together a great little resource which addresses many issues relevant to … writers!
 12 Common Errors was a good one.
 They also have great guidance for Academic and Professional writing.
 It’s geared toward their students, but hey, maybe you are wanting to update your resume or something.
 I think most universities have some sort of resource like this.

 Word-of-the-Day mailing from Merriam-Webster online dictionary – way better than one of those tear-off calendars (I heard somewhere that there is such a thing as Word of the Day toilet paper?!
 I must say, as a lover of words, the symbolism is distressing.)
 This newsletter also links to their web page where there are quizzes to test your word power and other cool things.
 It's fun if you are competitive and geeky about vocabulary.
 I also consult the website daily for definitions and hyphenation checks.
 I recently found this great description of the subjunctive mood (e.g. "If I were a rich man, ...").